ZILtoid1991/pixelperfectengine/docs/manual_new.md

 In the engine's root folder, there's a folder for application templates.
 It is recommended to copy the code out from them and into your initial source file, especially if you're unfamiliar with the many subsystems of the engine.
 You can modify them to fit your needs later on.

+# Palettes and color math

+The engine is using indexed color for the most part with shaders doing the color lookup and composing work.

+## Palette system

+(NOTE TO SELF: Insert illustration of describing the color table and partitioning)

+There are two palettes in the game engine:
+1) The color palette, consisting of 4 (Red, Green, Blue, and Alpha) 8 bit unsigned elements.
+2) The normal palette, consisting of 2 (X and Y) 16 bit signed elements, mainly used when normal mapping is enabled, but in theory, with alternative shader math, can be repurposed.

+The palettes are 2D textures, 256x256 in size.
+This enables 256 subpalettes, each with 256 color indices.
+The palette can be further partitioned into smaller chunks as long as they follow the power of two scheme and are bound to the texture sizes, this could enable 4096 subpalettes with 16 color indices, 1024 subpalettes with 64 color indices, etc. Make sure your bitmaps only use the lower portion of the palette indices.
+The palette does not need to be partitioned all the way the same way, you can freely mix and match 32 color subpalettes for sprites, 16 color subpalettes for foreground tiles, and 8 and 4 color subpalettes for the various background tiles used for parallax scrolling.

+## Color math

+Color math can be used to apply:
+- Shadow and highlights
+- Alternative color palette selection (works with monochomatic)
+- Primitive normal mapping (lighting) effects
+- Almost anything else

+on the selected graphics objects.

+The engine is supplied with two extra fragment shaders.
+One of them does hardlight (multiply below 0.5, screen above 0.5) to the graphics elements.
+The other on top of it also applies a per-pixel lighting effect based on the pixel's normal values.

+# Basics of graphics layers

 # Tile maps and tile layers

 Since Galaga, a lot of game systems were built upon tilemapping engines, where each element acted like a highly modifiable graphics character.
 This enabled a building block system, that is easy to use and understand.